Tim’s been in touch with his N scale railway:

 That’s all for today folks.

-A big thanks to Tim and Gary.
+A big thanks to Tim for sharing his N scale railway, and to Gary and Mike too.

 Please do leave a comment below if you can help Mike.